Back to Insights

 Executive AI Sponsorship

-AI-first transformation requires active, visible executive sponsorship - not just budget approval.
+AI-first transformation requires active, visible executive sponsorship, not just budget approval.
 Leaders must champion AI adoption, communicate the AI vision consistently, and model AI-informed decision-making in their own work.

 AI-Informed Strategic Planning